 Look.
 That’s all TV asks of its audience: just look.
 Watch.
 Turn it on and let the light and shadows pour over your eyes and sound fall upon your ears.
 There’s never been anything easier than to sit still and let the jumping box work its hypnotic unblinking gaze on your readily open psyche.
-It’s the most marvelous, magnetic, and potentially destructive invention of the 20th century and its power hasn’t lessened in the decades since its rise in the mid-20th century.
+It’s the most marvelous, magnetic, and potentially destructive invention of the 20th century and its power hasn’t lessened in the decades since it first flickered on.

 Each of these series is a masterpiece and have accomplished something mere film cannot: break through the restrictions of time limits to create something that’s more than its parts would initially suggest.
 These series are too large and complex for a simple film to elucidate, and that’s what makes it Great TV.